skybert/goliath/README.md

-# goliath - The humugously small OIDC & OAuth authorization server
+# goliath - The humongously small OIDC & OAuth authorization server

 Standalone authorization server that implements a subset of OIDC and related OAuth2 specifications.
 The goal is to make it useful for